Roles & Responsibilities

 - Wellness program

 The City of Port Angeles has five unions with the following bargaining unit contracts:

-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990, the City of Port Angeles does not discriminate against qualified individuals with disabilities on the basis of disability in the City's services, programs, or activities and does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA).
+In accordance with the requirements of Title II of the Americans With Disabilities Act of 1990, the City of Port Angeles does not discriminate against qualified individuals with disabilities on the basis of disability in the city's services, programs, or activities.
+It does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA).